ReMeDi: Resources for Multi-domain, Multi-service, Medical Dialogues: The Dataset

 \subsection{Human annotation and quality assurance}

-We build a web-based labeling system similar to \cite{ren2021wizard} to make the annotation more convenient\footnote{\url{https://github.com/yanguojun123/Medical-Dialogue}}.
-In the system, each annotator is assigned with 5 dialogues each round and is asked to label all utterances following the standard annotation guidelines.
+To make the annotation more convenient, we build a web-based labeling system similar to \cite{ren2021wizard}, which is available online.\footnote{\url{https://github.com/yanguojun123/Medical-Dialogue}} In the system, each annotator is assigned with 5 dialogues each round and is asked to label all utterances following the standard annotation guidelines.
 To assure annotation quality, we provide: \begin{enumerate*}[label={(\arabic*)}] \item Detailed guidelines.
-For each data sample, we introduce the format of the data, the specific labeling task, the examples of various types of labeling, and detailed system operations. \item A real-time feedback paradigm.
-We maintain a shared file to track problems and solutions in real time. \item A semi-automatic quality judgement paradigm.
-We adopt a rule-based quality judgement model to assist annotators to re-label the untrusted annotations. \item An entity standardization paradigm.
+For each data sample, we introduce the format of the data, the specific labeling task, the examples of various types of labels, and detailed system operations. \item A real-time feedback paradigm.
+We maintain a shared document to track problems and solutions in real-time.
+All annotators can write questions on it; some dialogues with ambiguous labels will be managed: we discussed them with experts and gave the final decision. \item A semi-automatic quality judgment paradigm.
+We adopt a rule-based quality judgment model to assist annotators in re-labeling the untrusted annotations. \item An entity standardization paradigm.
 We use Levinstein distance ratio~\cite{levenshtein1966binary} to compute the similarity between an annotation and an entity in medical knowledge triplet.
 If a max similarity score is in [0.9,1], we ask the annotator to replace the annotation with a standard entity from the medical knowledge triplet. \end{enumerate*}